 - Added value.
 Electrostatic painting is not necessarily cheaper than other types of painting, but it does add more value.
 Due to the efficiency, quality and even coating, most items only need one coat of paint.
 Plus, there is the value of extending the life of metal items with a quick coat of paint; they look new again and are protected for years from rust and deterioration.

 - Quick and convenient.
-Many electrostatic painting projects can be done at your home or business for convenience.
+Many electrostatic painting projects can be done at your home or business for the convenience.
 Plus, the drying time is minimal.
 Most electrostatic paint jobs are dry within hours.

 - Durable, versatile surface.
 Electrostatic painting creates a non-porous surface that is easy to clean and hygienic.
 It resists stains and spills and most cleaners can safely be used without damage to the surface.

 - Sleek surface.
-The electrostatic paint not only attracts to the metal; it also does not clump or drip like conventional paint.
+The electrostatic paint not only attracts the metal; it also does not clump or drip like conventional paint.
 This is because the paint molecules are all positively charged and repel from one another, creating a fine mist that is better for metal surfaces and coats it evenly for a sleek surface.

 - Old items look new again.
 Whether it is an old claw foot bathtub in your home or metal commercial equipment at your business, you can restore usable items that just need a surface makeover.

 - Color options.
 Electrostatic paints come in many color options to meet your needs, including customized paint colors to match existing surfaces.

 If you have metal surfaces that need a new color or look, or are beginning to rust or deteriorate, give our team a call at The Painting Company.
 We can perform most electrostatic painting projects on-site and restore the look and durability of your metal surfaces.
 Contact us to learn more about our metal painting services—we also offer interior and exterior painting for homes and businesses in Arizona, Colorado, and Nevada.